bitmagier/mate-dev-docker/README.md

 # Linux desktop in a docker container

-It is a fresh VM of Ubuntu with the Mate desktop - accessible via VNC.
+It is a fresh VM of Ubuntu with the Mate desktop - accessible via SSH/VNC.

 The primary use case is a virtualized development environment.
 The user's home directory is persistently kept in the host file system under `persistent_home`.
-Other changed files inside the VM may be persistend via `docker commit` later or by an extension to the `Dockerfile` script.
+Other changed files inside the VM may be made persistent via `docker commit` later or by an extension to the `Dockerfile` script.

 ## Requirements